ctelfer/catrpi/README.txt

 	compared to rbtree0.
 This program must be built against catlib and must be loaded by the "loader" program.

+  - keydump
+	A utility program I wrote to dump hex codes received over the serial line to help decode meta characters.
+Press a key and the RPI will echo back the hex codes for the characters that keypress generated.

+  - mouse0
+	A toy program that uses the RPI to run a little mouse through a text-based game.
+Uses vt100 terminal commands to run the game.
+This was based on an early project from my first programming class.

 --------
 BUILDING